 Our 2016/17 shelter season has just come to an end, and we can safely say it’s been a big year for Robes!
-From running two shelters simultaneously for the first time and increasing our number of guests to 35 each night to running the Wednesday Club, our weekly drop-in for guests, and celebrating our 10th anniversary in 2017, this season has seen many exciting changes and great achievements.
+From running two shelters simultaneously for the first time and increasing our number of guests to 35 each night, to running the Wednesday Club, our weekly drop-in for guests, and celebrating our 10th anniversary in 2017, this season has seen many exciting changes and great achievements.

 The shelter, of course, remains at the heart of everything we are doing at Robes – offering our guests a warm and safe place to stay.
 Our amazing volunteers welcomed 75 guests into the shelter over the course of the winter.
-Our guests are some of the most marginalised people in our city, and with having nowhere else to go the shelter provided a literal lifeline to many of our guests.
+Our guests are some of the most marginalised people in our city, and with nowhere else to go the shelter provided a real lifeline to many of our guests.

 Here are some of our highlights from the shelter and advice work this year:

-- Thanks to our amazing volunteers who hosted and run the shelter across 28 different church venues in Southwark and Lambeth, we were able to offer a total of 4,760 bed spaces, and provided shelter for 75 guests this season.
+- Thanks to our amazing volunteers who hosted and ran the shelter across 28 different church venues in Southwark and Lambeth, we were able to offer a total of 4,760 bed spaces, and provided shelter for 75 guests this season.

 - We helped 4 guests with no recourse to public funds, and therefore extremely limited access to housing, into accommodation through hosting schemes and solidarity places in supported housing projects.

 - The Wednesday Club, our weekly drop-in for guests, has gone from strength to strength and about 20 guests visit the Wednesday Club each week now.
-Some of the highlights were a First Aid course for guests, trips to the Science Museum, Greenwich Planetarium, and Westminster Abbey, and some delicious food prepared by guests and volunteers.
+Some of the highlights were a First Aid course for guests, trips to the Science Museum, Greenwich Planetarium, and Westminster Abbey, and delicious food prepared by guests and volunteers.